-Although the symptoms of pink eye can be the same regardless of cause, there are a few signs your healthcare provider considers to help determine if pink eye is a bacterial or viral infection.
-These are:
+Although the symptoms of pink eye can be the same regardless of cause, your healthcare provider uses a few signs to help determine if pink eye is bacterial or viral:

-- Age of patient: Viruses cause most cases of pink eye in adults.
-About an equal number of cases of pink eye in children are caused by bacteria and viruses.
+- Age: Viruses cause most cases of pink eye in adults.
+Bacteria and viruses each cause about the same number of pink eye infections in children.

-- Large amount of discharge from the eye: This is more of a sign of a bacterial infection.
+- Amount of discharge: A lot of discharge from your eye is usually a sign of a bacterial infection.

-- Color or tint of the whites of eye: Salmon color may be a sign of a viral infection; more reddish color could be a bacterial cause.
+- Color or tint of the whites of eye: Salmon (light pink) color may be a sign of a viral infection.
+A reddish color is more likely to be a bacterial conjunctivitis.

 Management and Treatment